Am I Right

-Am I Right is a popular music and humor website dedicated to topics as song parodies, misheard lyrics (mondegreens), and album cover parodies.
-Visitors may submit their own without registering.
+Am I Right was an American popular music and humor website dedicated to topics such as song parodies, misheard lyrics (mondegreens), and album cover parodies.
+Visitors could submit their own without registering.
 It was created by Charles R. Grosvenor Jr. (born July 7, 1972, known as Chucky G) The site was first launched March 23, 2000, and has since grown considerably.

-Am I Right is a community based website, with all the content contained on the website created by visitors.
-New material is submitted online by individuals and reviewed by a group of "editors" who remove entries that don't conform to community standards regarding obscene content or spam.
+Am I Right was a community based website, with all the content contained on the website created by visitors.
+New material was submitted online by individuals and reviewed by a group of moderators who removed entries that did not conform to community standards regarding obscene content or spam.

+On February 13, 2025, Grosvenor announced that the site will stop accepting submissions by the end of February 2025 and be moved to a new server as a read-only archive.
+The final block of parodies was submitted on February 28, 2025.
+As of August 2025, it has yet to be known if the site will be taken off online in the future unless if asking the founder.

 Sections of the website

 Song Parodies

 The main part of the site where people write their own versions of popular songs.
 A voting system of 1 (worst) to 5 (best) enables readers to vote on how well it matches the pacing of the original song, how funny it is and its overall score.
 A 555 is a perfect score meaning the parody should be read by everyone while a 111 score means the parody is not funny, does not match the pacing and is pretty much pointless.

+On March 8, 2024, this section of the site reached 100,000 parodies.

+As stated above, the final entries were posted here on February 28, 2025.